uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 </div>

 ## Considerations

-### Whether you need this data
+{:.usa-content-list}
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
+- <strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
 Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

-### What to use
-<strong>Avoid using a controlled vocabulary.</strong> If you don’t need to enforce a controlled vocabulary of gender options, strongly consider letting the user self-identify using a single text field.
+- <strong>Avoid using a controlled vocabulary.</strong> If you don’t need to enforce a controlled vocabulary of gender options, strongly consider letting the user self-identify using a single text field.

 ## Usability guidance

+{:.usa-content-list}
-<strong>Provide clear hint text.</strong> Some users may be unfamiliar with this question and unsure how to answer.
+- <strong>Provide clear hint text.</strong> Some users may be unfamiliar with this question and unsure how to answer.
 Provide clear hint text, such as, "For example, man, woman, non-binary).
 Do allow users to opt out with a "Prefer not to answer" option.

-This pattern uses checkboxes.
+- This pattern uses checkboxes.
 See [usability guidance for checkboxes]({{ site.baseurl }}/components/checkbox/#usability-guidance-checkbox).

 ## Accessibility

+{:.usa-content-list}
-<strong>Follow input guidance.</strong> These text fields should follow the accessibility [guidelines for all text inputs]({{ site.baseurl }}/components/text-input/).
+- <strong>Follow input guidance.</strong> These text fields should follow the accessibility [guidelines for all text inputs]({{ site.baseurl }}/components/text-input/).

-<strong>These custom checkboxes are accessible.</strong> The custom checkbox component is accessible to screen readers because the default checkbox is moved off-screen with `position: absolute; left: -999em`.
+- <strong>These custom checkboxes are accessible.</strong> The custom checkbox component is accessible to screen readers because the default checkbox is moved off-screen with `position: absolute; left: -999em`.

-<strong>Use a semantic tag.</strong> The checkbox should have a semantic tag for the `id` attribute, and its corresponding label should have the same value in its `for` attribute.
+- <strong>Use a semantic tag.</strong> The checkbox should have a semantic tag for the `id` attribute, and its corresponding label should have the same value in its `for` attribute.

-<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).
+- <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

 ## Components used in this pattern